Compute a normalized weighting vector based on a vector of sampling times.

 A numeric vector.
 Each entry provides a weight for each entry in the

-is not specified, the vector sums to 1.
+provided times vector.
+If group is not specified, the vector sums to 1.
 If

-is specified, the vector sums to the number of distinct groups.
+group is specified, the vector sums to the number of distinct groups.

 Examples